 Gut health directly impacts your health—from helping with weight loss to regulating mood, energy, digestion, immune function, and much more [1].
 So, it's no wonder “how to heal your gut” and “how to improve gut health” are top Google hits.

-Before digging in, please keep this in mind: we all have things to work on when it comes to improving gut health.
+Before digging in, please remember that we all have things to work on when it comes to improving gut health.

-Before digging into why gut health matters and how to heal your gut, let’s talk about what is going on in your body.
+Before digging into why gut health matters and how to heal your gut, let’s talk about what happens in your body.

 Your gut microbiome is made up of the bacteria and fungi living in your digestive tract.
 These microorganisms (sometimes called microbes or microbiota) in your gut are unique to you and dependent on your DNA—you are first exposed to microbes in the birth canal and, if you were breastfed, through breast milk [2].